 If you’re new to the world of miles and points, there is one foundational process that you need to know about in order to maximize the value of your travel credit cards.
-To make the most of these hard-earned miles and points, you’ll want to know how to utilize credit card transfer partners.
+To make the most of these hard-earned miles and points, you’ll want to transfer them to your card’s travel partners.

 This is an essential step in the travel hacking game, and because it’s so important (and necessary!), we’ve put all of this helpful info in one place to serve as your go-to guide.